 - Most of the world’s largest cities are located near a coastline.
 Offshore wind is suitable for large scale development near the major demand centers, avoiding the need for long transmission lines;

 - Building wind farms offshore makes sense in very densely populated coastal regions with high property values, because high property values makes onshore development is expensive sometimes leads to public opposition.

 Although offshore wind is often the most talked about part of the wind sector, today it represents about 2% of global installed capacity.
-2011 installations of about 1,000 MW represented ~2.5% of the annual market.
+In 2014 1,713 MW of new offshore capacity was added, bringing the total to 8,759 megawatts.

 While electricity from onshore wind farms is already cheaper than conventional power in an increasing number of markets, relatively high costs remains the biggest challenge for offshore wind development.
 However, according to a study commissioned by E&Y in 2015, offshore wind cost could be reduced to EUR 90 per MWh (USD 94) by 2030.
 The report says that the sector will have nearly reduced the LCOE to EUR 100 per MWh by 2020, by which time cumulative installed capacity in European waters is expected to have reached 23.5 GW.

 Offshore Wind in Europe: Walking the Tightrope to Success, Ernst & Young, 2015.

 Key actions to reduce cost include: deploying larger turbines to increase energy capture (a 9% saving); encouraging greater competition (7%); commissioning new projects – keeping volume up (7%) and tackling supply-chain challenges (3%).

 At present, the average offshore wind turbine size is 4.2 MW, average water depth 27.1 meters and average distance from shore 43.3 km.
 The average size of a grid-connected offshore wind farm in 2015 was 337.9 MW.